FreeBrewers/Samvirke/README.rst

 FREE BEER version 1.5 (codename: “Samvirke”)

-Free beer is an open source beer based on classic ale brewing traditions, but with added guaraná for a natural energy boost when coding Python.
+Free beer is an open source beer based on classic ale brewing traditions, but with added guaraná.
 For more informations about FREE BEER go to http://freebeer.org/blog/about.

 The recipe and branding elements is published under a Creative Commons (Attribution-ShareAlike 2.5) license.